dholzmueller/pytabkit/docs/source/models/nn_classes.md

 Moreover, during training, we also pass the labels 'y' through the Layer, which allows to implement mixup, label smoothing, and output standardization as Layer objects.
-- `Fitter` classes initialize the NN based on a single foward pass on the (subsampled) training (and possibly validation) set.
+- `Fitter` classes initialize the NN based on a single forward pass on the (subsampled) training (and possibly validation) set.
 This is done using the `fit()` or `fit_transform()` functions similar to scikit-learn preprocessing classes,